Minushi

-Minushi is a Canadian flash-animated feature film produced, directed, written and animated by Tyler Gibb, an independent filmmaker living in Montreal, Quebec.
+Minushi is a Canadian animated feature film produced, directed, written and animated by Tyler Gibb, an independent filmmaker living in Montreal, Quebec.
 It is one of the first feature films to be entirely animated in Adobe Flash.
 It premiered on July 10 at the 2007 Fantasia Festival in Montreal.

 An adapted version of the film has been released online in 19 chapters.

 Plot

 The story is set in a future world where giant mechanical robots have landed on the Earth.
 They are being fought by the military (led by General Werner).
 Most of the common people, however, do not know where they came from or what they are.

 Trixi Asha and Khal Kekoa are two orphans who decide to escape from an army-controlled city.
 Trixi wants to find her brother Griffin, who was conscripted into the army long ago.
 They narrowly manage to escape the city, pursued by both the army and a mysterious figure called Mr. Tinker with his "goonbots".
 After some hiking through the forest, they come to a highway, where they get a lift from a truck-driver named Dale to a town called Westlake (the last place from where Trixi received a letter from her brother).
 On the way, they are ambushed by bandits and lose Dale, and are forced to continue to Westlake alone.

 Upon arriving, they find a decimated town with destroyed buildings and a populace which initially only wants them to leave.
 Eventually, they are given food and shelter but are betrayed at night by one of the townspeople to Mr. Tinker.
 Another of the townspeople helps them escape, and shows them to a secret entrance to a nearby army base (Trixi wants to search for records of where her brother may have gone).
 Trixi and Khal sneak into the base and find that the information on Griffin's whereabouts is encrypted.
 Meanwhile, Mr. Tinker approaches the army base to tell them that their security has been breached.
 Before Khal can crack the encryption, the alarm goes off.
 The two orphans grab the hard drive from the computer and manage to narrowly escape.